 \subsection{New Sinc-collocation method with the DE transformation}

 Here, we improve the Sinc-collocation method by John and Ogbonna~\cite{JohnOgbo}.
-The main idea behind this improvement is to employ the DE transformation in the Sinc-collocation method described in Sect.~\ref{sec:new-SE} instead of the SE transformation.
+The main idea behind this improvement is to replace the SE transformation in the new Sinc-collocation method (described in Sect.~\ref{sec:new-SE}) with the DE transformation.
 We introduce the approximated integral operator $\VolDEn: C([a, b])\to C([a, b])$ and $\FredDEn: C([a, b])\to C([a, b])$ as